carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 ====================

-SanitizerCoverage can be used with :doc:`AddressSanitizer`, :doc:`LeakSanitizer`, :doc:`MemorySanitizer`, and UndefinedBehaviorSanitizer.
+SanitizerCoverage can be used with :doc:`AddressSanitizer`, :doc:`LeakSanitizer`, :doc:`MemorySanitizer`,
-In addition to ``-fsanitize=``, pass one of the following compile-time flags:
+UndefinedBehaviorSanitizer, or without any sanitizer.
+Pass one of the following compile-time flags:

 * ``-fsanitize-coverage=func`` for function-level coverage (very fast).
 * ``-fsanitize-coverage=bb`` for basic-block-level coverage (may add up to 30%